Centrelink payments and entitlements and work bonus

 If you live with your parent(s), their assets and income levels will not be taken into consideration.
 You may also be able to qualify for pharmaceutical allowance.

-This allowance can assist you to purchase the prescription medications you require, and is included as a non-taxable payment.
-The medicines available are outlined in the Pharmaceutical Benefits Scheme (PBS).
+This allowance can assist you to purchase the prescription medications you need and is included as a non-taxable payment.

 You may qualify for the Pharmaceutical Allowance if you are currently receiving an eligible allowance or payment.

 If you are eligible for Centrelink payments, you may also be eligible for a health care card, which provides you with discounted medication,through the Pharmaceutical Benefits Scheme (PBS) and the Extended Medicare Safety Net, health care, public transport and energy and water bills.
 Be aware that the benefits can vary from state to state and some of these extra concessions are also available to dependants.